belgianMuscle/doricusBackend/README.md

 This backend is meant to be accessible as an API for the frontend.
 CORS will only be available to the appropriate resources.

+### Motivation
+The motivation of this project is to help my partner who is an Architect to communicate with her contractors and customers.
+While there are many options out for communication of random topics, this project was intended to provide a more specialized platform to facilitate this communication.

 ## How-to install
 The backend has been developed to be hosted mainly on a Heroku instance.
 Potentially we will prepare the package to be easy to deploy as a Docker container on a AWS Kubernetes cluster.